hi-Ruel/Mixware-Hyper-S/README.md

 ************** Changed Plans 2nd July 2026 **************

-**No longer using factory ribbon cable and now wiring up an Octopus Pro v1.1 with 2209 and sensorless homing etc**
+**No longer using factory ribbon cable and now wiring up an Octopus v1.1 with 2209 and sensorless homing etc**

 ************** Changed Plans 2nd July 2026 **************